ankeeta-mohanty/Amazon-Website-Elements/README.md

 # Amazon-Website-Elements
-This section contains a basic website elements like a loader, a navbar, etc.
+This section contains a basic website element called navbar.
+This is similar or can be called a clone of Amazon navbar.